 Feature selection

 After cleaning the data, there were 194,673 samples, 7 attributes and 29 features from condition attributes (11 features in Weather, 9 features in Road condition, 9 features in Light condition).
-Upon examining the meaning of meaning of each feature and proportion of value within in feature, some of the features were less meaningful information to analyze, for instance, value ‘Unknown’ or ‘Other’ in weather, road condition and light condition attribute, and some of features contained very low, for example, value ‘Sleet/Hail/Freezing Rain’, ‘Blowing Sand/Dirt’, ‘Severe Crosswind’, ‘Partly Cloudy’ in weather.
+Upon examining the meaning of each feature and proportion of value within in feature, some of the features were less meaningful information to analyze, for instance, value ‘Unknown’ or ‘Other’ in weather, road condition and light condition attribute, and some of features contained very low, for example, value ‘Sleet/Hail/Freezing Rain’, ‘Blowing Sand/Dirt’, ‘Severe Crosswind’, ‘Partly Cloudy’ in weather.

 Summary on feature selection is elaborated in table 1. below.